-One quarter of systems used the g.USBamp.
+Twelve out of 42 of systems used the g.USBamp, as shown in Figure CC.
 Most of the papers reported using a fabric cap with Ag/AgCl electrodes or golden cups.
-The only system that used a headset style instead was the Cognionics system.
-Articles that combined multiple input caps (e.g. EEG and NIRS) were Buccino et al. (2016), Khalaf et al.(2020), Chiarelli et al. (2018), Shin et al.(2018) and Glowinsky et al. (2018).
+The only system that used a headset-style was the Cognionics, used in Yang et al. (2020).
+Articles that combined multiple input caps were Buccino et al. (2016) combining the microEEG with the fNIRS NIRScout, Khalaf et al.(2020) combining the g.USBamp with the SONARA TCD, Chiarelli et al. (2018) combining the Net300 with the Imagent fNIRS, Shin et al.(2018) combining Biosemi with LIGHTNIRS and Glowinsky et al. (2018) combining BrainAmp with ETG-4000 NIRS.